JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-upgrade-app.md

 #### Introduce a view model

-As the application is becoming more complex, it's time to introduce a view model to your `MainActivity` class.
+Now that the application is becoming more complex, it's time to introduce a view model to your `MainActivity` class.
-The view model will manage the data from `Activity` and won't disappear when the `Activity` undergoes a lifecycle change.
+The view model will manage the data from `Activity` and won't disappear when `Activity` undergoes a lifecycle change.

 1. Add the following dependencies to your `androidApp/build.gradle.kts` file: